 - Announcements for new formal initiatives should be well reviewed and carefully crafted.
 But never let your News view be only formal (press-release like) articles.
 Make sure you mix in smaller, "real" stories that are published with minimal review.

-- Mix up your News content by making use of Albums, Polls, links to Library content, and embedded video.
+- Mix up your News content by making use of the built-in Image, Poll, and Video blocks.

 - Use external content.
-Take advantage of the Web Article feature (and use it on posts from the Customer Resource Blog!)
+Take advantage of the Web Article feature (and use it on posts from the Customer Resources Blog!)

 - Publish stories about people having fun at work.
 Do this often!

 - Capture stories about employees giving back, contributing to charities, and doing volunteer work.

 - Ask each new employee to write a short Article (or publish an Album) about themselves.
 Make this an initiation rite.
 Or take the more formal, HR published, new employee announcement approach.